YutakaAoki/KeyTool/Readme.txt

 [[Important]]

 The base path must NOT have any spaces.
-The reason is that "b-create-java-list.bat" uses simple cmd.exe's dir /S /B command to create the list of *.java under ./src directory.
+The reason is that since "b-create-java-list.bat" uses simple cmd.exe's dir /S /B command to create the list of *.java under ./src directory and it is passed to javac.exe command with @javalist.txt, if it includes any spaces, javac.exe command will take one filename as two or more filenames.

 For example :